 An Atlanta T-bone accident lawyer can help you recover the following compensation:

 - Medical bills

-- Lost future earning capacity
+- Lost wages and diminished earning capacity

 - Pain and suffering